-Prior to joining the university she held contract positions in both radio and television at CBC and Newsworld, including reporter, editor, publicist, producer, associate producer, researcher, drama writer, and lineup editor.
-Moira was also a Senior Editor for the Globe and Mail and over the years has volunteered her time with the Aga Kahn Foundation, HealthLinkBC and the Victoria Foundation.
+Moira worked in both radio and television at CBC, becoming proficient as a reporter, editor, publicist, producer, associate producer, researcher, drama writer, and line-up editor.
+She also did public relations and publicity for UVic, HealthLinkBC, the Vancouver East Cultural Centre and Charlottetown’s Confederation Centre of the Arts.
+In addition, Moira was a Senior Editor for the Globe and Mail overseeing the Facts &Arguments page, and over the years has volunteered with the Aga Kahn Foundation’s World Partnership Walk and the Victoria Foundation.

 Cameron graduated with a Bachelors of Commerce from the University of Victoria in 2005.
 He obtained his JD of Law with Honours standing from Bond University in 2014, where he received First in Class Honours in his Civil Procedure class.

 Before pursuing a career in law, Cameron obtained his Personal Finan- cial Planning (PFPC) designation from the Canadian Securities Institute and worked as a Financial Advisor and for Scotiabank in Victoria.
 He later worked in Small Business and Commercial Banking for Scotiabank’s main branch in Vancouver BC, where he maintained a portfolio of downtown professionals and small businesses.
 Cameron has a passion for travelling, and is his free time enjoys snowboarding, running, and cycling.”